Brazilian frigate União: History

 In 2003, União underwent the modernization process, which provided the vessel with an increase in its operating life.
 At the time, weapons and submarine detection systems were replaced by state-of-the-art equipment, in view of the obsolescence of the original equipment.

-Since November 2011, União has been the main vessel of the Maritime Task Force (MTF), the maritime unit of UNIFIL operations in the Middle East, leading three ships from Germany, two from Bangladesh, one Greek, one Turkish and one from Indonesia.
-The Brazilian unit is equipped with a helicopter and has a crew of 243 Brazilian military personnel.
+From 14 November 2011 to 14 May 2012, União was the flagship of UNIFIL's Maritime Task Force, leading three ships from Germany, two from Bangladesh, one Greek, one Turkish and one from Indonesia.
+She was replaced by Liberal, who arrived at Lebanon in 17 May 2012.